Physical Therapy Guide to Benign Hypermobility Joint Syndrome

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with painful conditions.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible.
+- Be prepared to describe your symptoms in as much detail as possible.
 Keeping a journal highlighting when you experience pain will help the physical therapist identify the best way of approaching care.

 The following articles provide some of the best scientific evidence for the treatment of BHJS.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.